prsai/ibotg/README.md

   user (see Running section).

-Another file you should adapt to your system is "tg", this is the script ibotg uses to lauch telegram-cli with all the necessary options, you can change variables TG_PATH with the path to the telegram-cli executable and PUB_PATH with the path to the Telegram publick key file "tg-server.pub".
+Another file you should adapt to your system is "tg", this is the script ibotg uses to launch telegram-cli with all the necessary options, you can change variables TG_PATH with the path to the telegram-cli executable and PUB_PATH with the path to the Telegram publick key file "tg-server.pub".